eubert369/ChatApp/README.md

-# Chat Application
+# LetsChat

-Welcome to the Chat Application!
+Welcome to the LetsChat!
 This project is a simple chat application built using modern web technologies.
 It serves as a practice project to enhance my skills in web development.

 ## Table of Contents